 Objective-C takes dynamic binding one step further and allows even the message that's sent (the method selector) to be a variable that's determined at runtime.
-This is discussed in the section "How Messaging Works" (page 33).
+This is discussed in the section Messaging in the Objective-C 2.0 Runtime Programming Guide.